The Best Storage Solutions for pH Sensors

 What is the purpose of storage?

-To put it simply, to protect the accuracy and stability of the sensor until it needs to be used.
+To put it simply, the purpose of storage is to protect the accuracy and stability of the sensor until it needs to be used.
 Improper storage reduces the lifespan of your electrode and prevents you from getting the full value out of it.

 What are the limiting factors for accuracy and stability of pH sensors?

 - The reference electrolyte, which is neutral pH, 3.0M KCl for the pHionics instruments and most of the industry.
-As soon as the electrolyte is either depleted or contaminated, the sensor loses a stable reference and cannot hold calibration for long.
+As soon as the electrolyte is either depleted or contaminated, the sensor loses a stable reference and cannot hold calibration.

 As the reference electrolyte is exposed to the environment through an outer junction, it evaporates over time and the bulb dries out.
 The electrolyte dries out within a few months and the electrode stops working, resulting in wasted money spent on a replacement electrode.

 If the sensor is pulled from storage before the electrolyte dries out or if the electrolyte is refilled, then you may attempt to use it and find the measurements drift or stabilize very slowly.
-This is a result of the bulb drying out. pHionics has successfully recovered some electrodes by soaking them in 3.0M KCl overnight after drying out, but results are inconsistent.
+This is a result of the bulb drying out.
+Our engineers have successfully recovered some electrodes by soaking them in 3.0M KCl overnight after drying out, but results are inconsistent.

 Image 1.
 Labelled Glass pH Electrode